mitocw/latex2edx/README.md

 *     .3: Ensure edXinclude doesn't leave contents within a p; nicer error messages for include, with linenum
 *     .4: Include linenum, filename in more error msgs; add --section-only, --xml-only, --units-only output fmts
 * v1.4.0: Enable cross-referencing with \ref and \label; add --popups output fmt for eqns and figs; add ToC generation with \tocref and \toclabel
+*     .1: allow user-specified extra xml filters ; allow variables in math expressions
+* v1.5.0: provide course unit tests of answer boxes; the course unit test YAML file can be used with the edxcut package
+*         to perform unit tests of running courses on an edx platform instance